 The sewer line from Route 133 North to the New Milford town line was put into place to build infrastructure to service properties zoned commercial and industrial along Federal Road.
 This line was built in 1992 at a cost of $3.4 million.
 This was paid for by issuing a bond at an average rate of 5.5%, which is a pretty good rate for those bond holders in today’s market.

-In 2002, this line underwent a substantial upgrade to the pumping stations to be able to service the then current and future development.
+In 2002, this line underwent a substantial upgrade to the pumping stations to be able to service the then current and future development in the Town Center District.
 That was an upgrade of about $600,000 that was paid for by WPCA reserves.
 It is the practice and policy of the WPCA to fund assets and operations from revenues provided by users.
 No taxpayer funds are used for WPCA activities.

 Benefit Rate Reduction

-In January 2012 and again January 2015 the properties on this line had their Benefit Assessment rates reduced.
+In January 2012 and again January 2015 the properties on this line had their Benefit Assessment rates reduced because there were more users to spread the costs.
 Click here for the details.

 Since the line was installed in 1992, the flows from the North most station had been low—too low to keep the water in the line from becoming oxygen depleted, that is anerobic.
 The result was occasional build up of corrosive hydrogen sulfide gas.
 That situation damaged several manholes on Federal Road.
 Five manholes were replaced in 2011.